Sabicool/Medicine/01 Disciplines/Infectious Disease/Conditions/Sepsis.md

 	- Tazoscin
 	- Vancomycin
 	- ±Azithromycin if suspicious of respiratory cause
+# Screening
+- Who to screen
+	- All acutely ill patients who arrive to hospital by ambulance or flight
 # Investigations
 - Bedside
 	- ECG - ischaemia, arrhythmias